WHO WE ARE

 We are a church family with active programs in worship, music, fellowship and mission.
-Our new TV ministry is broadcast on local TV (www.capemedia.org) cable channel 99 at 8:30 Sunday mornings and 5:30 Friday afternoons.
-The Lobster Roll Luncheon served every Friday in the summer has been a fixture on the Cape for a half a century.
+The Lobster Roll Luncheon served every Friday in the summer has been a fixture on the Cape for over half a century.

 Situated on Main Street in the heart of Hyannis, this church is the site of many community events.
 Our congregation is active in ministering to the community in the name and manner of Christ through opportunities such as hosting the annual Martin Luther King observance and the December 21st Homeless Person’s Memorial Service.

 In addition, we provide space for the Cape Cod Council of Churches, Youth StreetReach, A Baby Center, the Barnstable Human Rights Commission, the Bridge to Hope program for incarcerated women, and a Spanish speaking congregation as well as a Portuguese speaking congregation.

 As a Main street church we seek to minister to the most needy and vulnerable in our community through the programs we host and support.

 If you are seeking a church home as a resident of the Cape or a place to worship as a summer visitor we hope you will feel welcome here.
 You are invited to join us for Sunday worship, for fellowship, for study and for service.

 Over our many years on Main Street in Hyannis, we have come to be known as “The Friendly Church.”
 We prominently display over our front door the image of the pineapple.